 You must be simultaneously enrolled in classes full-time and be physically present on campus in order to maintain lawful F-1 status during fall and spring semesters.

-CPT is typically authorized one semester at a time and is based on your CPT course enrollment confirmation, or your department’s required practical training experience.
+CPT is typically authorized one semester at a time and is based on confirmation of your enrollment in a CPT course or your major's/program's required practical training experience.

 CPT and on-campus employment are separate authorizations.
 You may have an on-campus job and CPT authorization at the same time.
-You are eligible for employment authorization as long as you are maintaining your F-1 status.
+You are eligible for employment authorization as long as you maintain your F-1 status.

 Remember, you are required to maintain valid F-1 status, including full-time enrollment during the fall and spring semesters.
 As an F-1 student, your primary purpose in the U.S. is to earn a degree.
 On-campus employment and CPT are benefits of maintaining your F-1 status, so it is important to prioritize your studies.
-If you are considering a combination of CPT and on-campus employment that totals more than 20 hours per week, please understand it is likely impact on your academic progress and proceed cautiously.
+If you are considering a combination of CPT and on-campus employment that totals more than 20 hours per week, please understand it is likely to negatively impact your academic progress, so proceed cautiously.
 We encourage you to consider your wellness and work-life balance as you determine which employment opportunities you wish to pursue.

 We recommend that you consult with your employing department(s) and other funding sources for additional rules that may limit your work hours.

 During the authorized dates of your CPT, you must: